-Planning is the biggest advantage of any preventive maintenance, compared to unplanned and reactive maintenance.
+Planning is the biggest advantage of any preventive maintenance, compared to nonexistant planning with reactive maintenance.
 Reactive maintenance has many overhead costs that can be avoided during the planning process.
 The costs of unplanned maintenance include those of lost production, downtimes, higher costs for parts, and time lost in responding.

-Market benchmarks indicate that unplanned maintenance typically costs three to five times more than when planned.
-This is because when maintenance is planned, equipment can be shut down outside production hours to minimize business impacts, and any required parts and staff can be gathered prior to the shutdown to minimize the work execution time.
+Market benchmarks indicate that unplanned maintenance typically costs three to five times more than when initially planned.
+However, when maintenance is planned, equipment can be shut down outside production hours to minimize business impacts, and any required parts and staff can be gathered prior to the shutdown to minimize the work execution time.
 In addition to cost reduction, business continuity is also improved with planned preventive maintenance, as assets break down less often.

 Compared to condition monitored maintenance, time-based maintenance does not require a specific monitoring strategy, eliminating the need to interpret the actual condition data and act accordingly.
-However, as previously stated, maintenance may occur too often or too little with a time-based strategy.
+However, as previously stated, maintenance may occur either too often or not often enough with a time-based strategy.